AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/What is Linear Algebra.md

 - a1x1 + a2x2 + … anxn = b
 	- Linear Equation in n variables
 - m by n Linear System
-	- m is # of equations
+	- m represents # of equations
-	- n re # of variables
+	- n represents # of variables
+	- EX:
 		- a11x1 + a12x2 + … a1nxn = b1
 		- a21x1 + a22x2 + … a2nxn = b2
 		- am1x1 + am2x2 + … amnxn = bm
 	- A solution of a Linear System is a choice for ALL of values for the variables that makes all the equations in the system true
 		- A solution can be found by any means necessary, if it works it works. :thumb up:
 		- Guess and check is a valid way of finding solution

-- Rat Poison Principle
+### Rat Poison Principle
 - How do you tell if something is rat poison?
 Feed it to a rat.